iTwin/itwinjs-core/docs/learning/ui/abstract/UiAdmin.md

 }
 ```

-The `hideMenuButton` hides a menu button with a given id.
+The `hideMenuButton` function hides a menu button with a given id.

 ```ts
 IModelApp.uiAdmin.hideMenuButton("test1");